Gaming PC vs Console: Which is Right for You?

 Multiplayer and Online Features

-PC offers free online multiplayer at the platform level, while consoles require a paid subscription.
-Both platforms support voice chat, party systems, and streaming features.
-PC retains an edge with Discord and community servers, though Discord voice chat on PS5 has narrowed the gap.
+PC online play is generally free at the platform level, while consoles require paid subscriptions.
+Both support voice chat and party systems.
+PC still excels at community tools like Discord and custom servers, though native Discord on PS5 narrows the gap.

 Media and Entertainment